 Maria Koliopoulou is an independent choreographer, performer and dance teacher living in Athens.
 She earned a scholarship to the Laban Centre fοr Movement and Dance and studied Fine Arts at Vacalo School of Arts & Design.
-She practices in the martial art of Aikido in which she holds a black belt and is a founding member of Prosxima Dance Company in which she choreographs and performs.
+She practices in the martial art of Aikido in which she holds the second black belt and is a founding member of Prosxima Dance Company in which she choreographs and performs since 1996.

-In the recent years she has presented works commissioned by the Onassis Cultural Centre, the Athens Festival, the Ephorate of Greek Antiquities and the International Contemporary Dance Festival of Algiers.
+In the recent years she has presented works commissioned by the Onassis Stegi, the Athens Festival, the Ephorate of Greek Antiquities and the International Contemporary Dance Festival of Algiers.

 She has been awarded: 2nd Prix at the Festival Culturel International de la Danse Contemporaine, Algiers 2013 /